microsoft/azurelinux/toolkit/tools/imagecustomizer/docs/configuration.md

 - `corruptionOption`: Optional.
 Specifies the behavior in case of detected corruption.
 This is configurable with the following options:
-  - `CorruptionOptionDefault`: Without specifying corruption behaviors, or giving empty string `""`, by default kernel fails the IO operation with I/O error.
+  - `"fail"`: Default setting.
+Without specifying argument of corruption behaviors, or giving an string `fail`, by default kernel fails the IO operation with I/O error.
-  - `CorruptionOptionIgnore`: `ignore`, ignores the corruption and continues operation.
+  - `ignore`: ignores the corruption and continues operation.
-  - `CorruptionOptionPanic`: `panic`, causes the system to panic if corruption is detected.
+  - `panic`: causes the system to panic (print errors) and then try restarting if corruption is detected.
-  - `CorruptionOptionRestart`: `restart`, attempts to restart the system upon detecting corruption.
+  - `restart`: attempts to restart the system upon detecting corruption.

 Example: